 Couldn’t make you wait any longer!
 Here’s part two of A Natural Cure to Reduce Menstrual Cramps!
 If you missed Pt 1 and want to know more about my bleeding history, click here.
 If you think that’s too much info and you’re here for the cure, keep on reading!

 I can’t assure you this will help, but the evidence is quite striking.
 I’ve almost tried every natural and unnatural remedy there is from eating low fat to eating lots of greens, but I believe in prevention more than to just care for the symptoms.
+I know my friend uses edibles from green society to help dull her period pain so if this doesn’t work for you then maybe you an try that?

 MARCH 2015 | While being bummed over that my period was extremely painful even after my tries with diet, probiotics, and yeah, even past life healing, I was wondering what was it that made my period short and intangible these two recent months?
 Or why does it have its ups and down at all?!